 Intraoral Scanner Comparison: TRIOS 4, Medit i500, and Primescan

-Technology has changed the shape of virtually every industry on the planet, including dentistry.
-Thanks to the advances of modern technology, dentistry has significantly evolved, and in the 21st century, dentists can provide their patients with better care than ever before.
-Not only has modern technology made the work of dentists a whole lot easier, but it has also increased patient satisfaction, as well as their overall happiness.
+Technology has changed the shape of virtually every industry, including dentistry.
+Thanks to the advances in modern technology, dentistry has significantly evolved, and in the 21st century, dentists can provide their patients with better care than ever before.
+Not only has modern technology made the work of dentists a whole lot easier, but it has also increased patient satisfaction and overall happiness.

-One of the most significant technological advances in modern dentistry is the intraoral scanner.
-This device is used to capture optical, dental impressions, and ever since it was introduced, the dentistry profession has dramatically improved and become more diversified than ever before.
+The intraoral scanner is one of the most significant technological advances in modern dentistry.
+This device is used to capture optical and dental impressions, and ever since it was introduced, the dentistry profession has dramatically improved and become more diversified than ever before.

-Intraoral scanners save dentists time and allow them to see more patients, they have improved the accuracy of dentistry as these scanners reduce the incidence of manual errors, they allow for better treatment options and outcomes, improve patient comfort, and they save dental practices, insurers, and patients money.
+Intraoral scanners save dentists time and allow them to see more patients; they have improved the accuracy of dentistry as these scanners reduce the incidence of manual errors, allow for better treatment options and outcomes, improve patient comfort, and save dental practices, insurers, and patients money.

 Given the numerous benefits they provide, manufacturers have taken notice, and to offer the highest quality care for patients and improve dentistry practice, there are several different intraoral scanners on the market today.
 While the choice is certainly a good thing, figuring out which scanner to use can seem like a daunting task.
 It goes without saying that you want to choose the best option for your specific needs and the needs of your patients, but which one is that?